 denied, it is important not to give up hope.
 A skilled attorney from the Swartz

 Fogy Law Group, can help investigate your case and assist you in pursuing

 the compensation which you may be entitled to after suffering serious

 What if my employer tries to get me to accept a settlement?

-You are technically allowed to accept any type of settlement which you
+You are technically allowed to accept any type of settlement that you are

-are offered, but it is not advisable.
-Insurance agencies will often try
+offered, but it is not advisable.
+Insurance agencies will often try to

-to persuade you to accept a lower offer, as it saves them money.
-It is
+persuade you to accept a lower offer, as it saves them money.
+It is highly

 retain a skilled Fair Oaks workers' compensation attorney to represent you in order to ensure that you receive a fair amount of